 The History of TRS-80 Computer: What To Know

-In 1975, Don French, a buyer for the company Radio Shack (a successful American chain of electronics stores, owned by Tandy Corp.) in the West Coast, purchased a MITS Altair computer, which he used for inventory control.
-He became so fond of his new toy, that began designing his own kit.
-He tried to convince the vice president of manufacturing John Roach, the company to develop and sell such a device.
+In 1975, Don French, a buyer for the company Radio Shack (a successful American chain of electronics stores owned by Tandy Corp.) on the West Coast, purchased a MITS Altair computer, which he used for inventory control.
+He became so fond of the new toy that he began designing his own kit.
+He tried to convince the vice president of manufacturing John Roach, the company, to develop and sell such a device.
 This was the initial stage in the development of the TRS-80 Computer.

 TRS-80: The Idea

-So Mr. Tandy was kindly asked to enter a number up to 32000 in order to get the program working 🙂 It was somewhat confusing the constructors to make such underestimation of their boss’ salary (and to miss a validation check for the input), but nevertheless Tandy gave “OK” to the project, so TRS-80 Computer (“TRS” stood for “Tandy Radio Shack” and the “80″referenced the microprocessor, the Z-80) was announced at a press conference in August, with first orders shipped in September, 1977.
+So Mr. Tandy was kindly asked to enter a number up to 32000 in order to get the program working 🙂 It was somewhat confusing for the constructors to make such an underestimation of their boss’ salary (and to miss a validation check for the input), but nevertheless, Tandy gave “OK” to the project, so TRS-80 Computer (“TRS” stood for “Tandy Radio Shack” and the “80″referenced the microprocessor, the Z-80) was announced at a press conference in August, with first orders shipped in September 1977.

 From Idea to Development